MackTheHacker/Proton-Compatibility-Reports/README.txt

-r report of all of the games I've played via Steam's Proton Compatibility tool.
+A report of all of the games I've played via Steam's Proton Compatibility tool.

 System Specs: